EinTim23/PlayerLink/README.md

     # for a debug build
     cmake --build build
     ```

+## Contributing
+This repository is open for contributions.
+You can view the current roadmap [here](https://github.com/EinTim23/PlayerLink/projects) or implement your own features and then open a pull request.
+Please keep your code as consistent and clean as possible.

 ## Credits
 This project was heavily inspired by [Alexandra Aurora's MusicRPC](https://github.com/AlexandraAurora/MusicRPC) and her project may provide a better experience when being on Mac OS only.